rust-lang/rust/src/doc/tarpl/meet-safe-and-unsafe.md

 talk to an unsafe language: *C*.
 C is ever-present and unavoidable.
 It's the lingua-franca of the programming world.
 Even other safe languages generally expose C interfaces for the world at large!
-Regardless of *why* you're doing it, as soon as your program starts talking to C it stops being safe.
+Regardless of why you're doing it, as soon as your program starts talking to C it stops being safe.

 With that said, Rust is *totally* a safe programming language.

 Well, Rust *has* a safe programming language.
 Let's step back a bit.

-Rust can be thought of as being composed of two programming languages: *Safe* and *Unsafe*.
-Safe is For Reals Totally Safe.
-Unsafe, unsurprisingly, is *not* For Reals Totally Safe.
-In fact, Unsafe lets you do some really crazy unsafe things.
+Rust can be thought of as being composed of two programming languages: *Safe Rust* and *Unsafe Rust*.
+Safe Rust is For Reals  Totally Safe.
+Unsafe Rust, unsurprisingly, is *not* For Reals Totally Safe.
+In fact, Unsafe Rust lets you do some really crazy unsafe things.

-Safe is *the* Rust programming language.
+Safe Rust is the *true* Rust programming language.
 If all you do is write Safe Rust, you will never have to worry about type-safety or memory-safety.
 You will never endure a null or dangling pointer, or any of that Undefined Behaviour nonsense.

 *That's totally awesome*.